mohitpal-9506/Customer-Shopping-Behavior-Analysis/README.md

 ## Project Overview

-This project analyzes customer shopping behaviour using Python, Pandas, SQL, Excel and Power BI.
+This project analyzes customer shopping behaviour using Python, Pandas, Matplotlib, SQL, Excel and Power BI.

 The objective is to identify customer purchasing patterns, category-wise sales, payment preferences and other business